beberlei/zf-doctrine/README.markdown

     zf create-project doctrine --dsn=mysql://root:passwd@localhost/my_app --zend-project-style

 This enables the Doctrine Zend_Application resource with the given DSN to connecto to a database.
+It also enables some additional lines for autoloading "Doctrine" and "ZFDoctrine" namespaces by the `Zend_Loader_Autoloader`.

 Additionally a project style has to be specified that defines where code-generation puts your entities.

-Additionally there are 4 directories generated inside your application/configs directory:
+After execution there are 4 new directories generated inside your application/configs directory:

 * `application/configs/schema` - Contains the YAML Schema Metadata
 * `application/configs/migrations` - Contains the migration classes